dfrechdev/create-apex-js-app/README.md

 npm run build
 ```

 This will create JSDoc documentation and the bundled JavaScript and CSS files, but without source maps.
-With the "build" command, only the build is run and no watcher for further changes is started.
+With the `build` command, only the build is run and no watcher for further changes is started.

 ## Configuration